PatrikCerveny/Hugo/README.md

 # Hugo
-A mobile app designed to help fight spread of disinformation and enhance critical thinking.
+A mobile app designed to help fight the spread of disinformation and enhance critical thinking.